chocabloc/hive/README.md

 To get the containers up and running:-

-3) docker compose up --build (first time could take 10-20 mins to build)
+3) ```docker compose up --build``` (first time could take 10-20 mins to build)

 4) The frontend will now be accessible on http://0.0.0.0:8501/

+5) The frontend is fairly intuitive to operate.
+No backend knowledge is needed to operate it.

-5) For some reason it appears to only work on chromium based browsers and not on Firefox
+6) For some reason it appears to only work on chromium based browsers and not on Firefox.

-6) Testing includes individual tests for api_service and audio_service for debugging purposes
+7) Testing includes individual tests for api_service and audio_service for debugging purposes.

+8) All the LLM evaluations are present under the folder ```evals```.

 -----------------------------------------